octabytes/octabytes.github.io/content/website/applications/customer-support/formbricks.md

   id: formbricks
   name: Formbricks
   website: https://formbricks.com/
-  short_description: Formbricks is your go-to solution for in-product micro-surveys that will supercharge your product experience.
+  description: Formbricks is your go-to solution for in-product micro-surveys that will supercharge your product experience.
 ---